vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/guide/waline.md

 ![Select repo](https://p4.ssl.qhimg.com/t01bb30e74f85ddf5b3.png)

 Now the repo is initialized.
-It's ready to deploy to Vercel!
+It’s ready to deploy to Vercel!
 Setting `LEAN_ID`, `LEAN_KEY` and `LEAN_MASTER_KEY` environment variables in the "Environment Variables" column is required.
-The variables' value are what you get on the previous step in LeanCloud. `APP ID` is the value of `LEAN_ID`, and `APP Key` to `LEAN_KEY`, `Master Key` to `LEAN_MASTER_KEY`.
+The variables’ value are what you get on the previous step in LeanCloud. `APP ID` is the value of `LEAN_ID`, and `APP Key` to `LEAN_KEY`, `Master Key` to `LEAN_MASTER_KEY`.

 ![Set environment variables](https://p5.ssl.qhimg.com/t019aec05e3e5fea5cc.png)

-Finally click `Deploy` button, and vercel will tell you the deployment finishes successfully after one or two minutes.
+Click `Deploy` button, and vercel will tell you the deployment finishes after one or two minutes.
 Now you can click `Visit` button to visit the site.
-Please memorize the site's url, we will use it in next step.
+Please memorize the site’s url, we will use it in next step.

 ![Deploy](https://p0.ssl.qhimg.com/t0142b58c2e8f886b28.png)

 ## HTML References

-Set `serverURL` option with the site url in options.
+Set `serverURL` option with the site URL in options.

 ```html
 <head>